What Is 2 Of 1500

 Calculating 2/1500

 The simplest way to understand 2/1500 is to recognize it as a fraction.
 It already represents a precise value.
-However, we can further clarify this value by expressing it in other forms: decimals and percentages.
+Still, we can further clarify this value by expressing it in other forms: decimals and percentages.
 These alternative representations are often more intuitive to grasp in various contexts.

 Simplifying the Fraction